ankeboy/POE-TD/README.md

 2. Selling towers with items on them won't return the items it has equiped.
 3. Once an item has been equiped on the tower, it cannot be removed or retrieved.
 So choose wisely.
 4. The inventory has 9 slots.
 Picking up any more items wont add it to the inventory and the item will be lost.

+## Future additions

+* Add player level, which increases after each game
+* Add savedata
+* Add passive skill system that allows you to spend a number of points based on player level.
+These skills improve the efficiency of items and turrets as well as other bonuses
+* Add highscore system (Damage calculation on dummy target after the last wave and highest wave reached for each level)